transportdatagouvfr/ops/README.md

 To create a new release as a Docker image:
 1. Update the code (Dockerfile and Github workflow tests), create a pull request, get your changes merged into master
-2. Create a GitHub release (with tag name == release name), with a changelog on the page https://github.com/etalab/transport-ops/releases
+2. Create a GitHub release (with tag name == release name), with a changelog on the page https://github.com/transportdatagouvfr/ops/releases
    1. Use locally `rake get_image_version` to generate the correct tag / release name
    2. Then create a release using this generated name as both the tag and the release title.
 You can auto-generate the release notes.
-3. On release creation (see https://github.com/etalab/transport-ops/blob/master/.github/workflows/docker.yml), a build will start, and should normally result into the publication of a GitHub-hosted Docker image named just like the release.
-You can find the resulting image here: https://github.com/etalab/transport-ops/pkgs/container/transport-ops This image URL can then be used by transport-site.
+3. On release creation (see [the workflow](https://github.com/transportdatagouvfr/ops/blob/master/.github/workflows/docker.yml)), a build will start, and should normally result into the publication of a GitHub-hosted Docker image named just like the release.
+You can find the resulting image [here](https://github.com/transportdatagouvfr/ops/pkgs/container/transport-ops).
+This image URL can then be used by `transport-site`.

  One major caveat: the workflow must exist at the moment the tag is created (https://github.community/t/workflow-set-for-on-release-not-triggering-not-showing-up/16286/7):